© Julie Feinstein | Dreamstime.com

 A medium baked white potato with skin, on the other hand, contains 115 calories, 2.49 grams of protein, 0.06 grams of fat, 26.71 grams of carbohydrates, 4.6 grams of fiber, and 0.81 grams of sugar.
 It’s also rich in vitamins C and B, as well as potassium.

-While white potatoes are lower in fat and sugar, sweet potatoes have fewer carbs and calories.
+While white potatoes are lower in fat and sugar, calories and carbs in a sweet potato are lower.
 And while sweet potatoes contain more vitamin A and vitamin C, white potatoes contain more protein and fiber.
 So, which one’s the winner?

-Sweet Potatoes vs. Potatoes: Their Origins and History
+Sweet Potato vs. Potato: Their Origins and History

 First, let’s look the origins and history of these two vegetables.
 The Incas in Peru, between 8,000 BC and 5,000 BC, were the first to cultivate potatoes.
 According to PotatoGoodness.com, the Spanish conquistadors brought the tuber plants to Europe in 1536, and they were introduced to Ireland in 1589.